 Expected vs actual productivity is displayed as a pie chart with two series:

-the outer series is a thin border illustrating the expected productivity percentage (again this is defined in the Admin-Capacity screen per staff member)
+the outer series is a thin border illustrating the expected productivity percentage (again this is defined in the Business > Settings > Capacity (Old UI Admin-Capacity) screen per staff member)

 the inner series will fill the pie and will show the actual productivity for the week to date